babsonnexus/stream-link-manager-for-channels/README.md

 https://localhost:7900
 ```

-If you are on a different machine than where <b>Stream Link Manager for Channels</b> is installed, you will need to use the name or IP Address of that machine and make sure the port is open to be accessed.
+If you are on a different machine than where <b>Stream Link Manager for Channels</b> is installed, you will need to use the name or IP Address of that machine and make sure the port is open (as discussed in the installation directions) to be accessed.

 3. Once at the location, you should see the homepage: